I-had-a-bad-idea/IPL/CONTRIBUTING.md

 * Refactor code for clarity and maintainability
 * Add more built-in functions
-* Write more unit/integration tests
+* Write more tests
-* Add documentation to existing modules
+* Add documentation

 ### Future Features